Hangary/Flask_Food_Ordering/User-stories for week02.md

 - ***US6***: As a customer, I expect to see a booking confirmation email from AfforableRental once I have made the payment, so that I can confirm the booking process is truly completed.
   - ***Acceptance Criteria***:
-    - Test – send email to the customer detailing:
+    - Test – The system will automatically send email to the customer detailing:
       - Booking date
       - Pickup time
       - Car information e.g. number plate, car type, color